 “This comprehensive print collection is both an art collector’s dream and an art history lesson,” Jeff Jaffe, owner and founder of POP International Galleries, said in a statement.
 “We are thrilled to be working with the Revolver Gallery to be able to bring this wonderful body of art to New York City where it belongs.”

 Ron Rivlin, owner of Revolver Gallery, said the exhibition is arguably the biggest display of Warhol prints in a gallery setting in the country.
-Rivlin is also founder of talent management agency Coast II Coast Entertainment.
+Rivlin is also the founder of talent management agency Coast II Coast Entertainment.